Finger Poppin' Time

-"Finger Poppin' Time" is a song written by Hank Ballard and performed by Hank Ballard & The Midnighters.
-It reached #2 on the U.S. R&B chart and #7 on the U.S. pop chart in 1960.
+"Finger Poppin' Time" is a song by Hank Ballard and the Midnighters.
+Written by Ballard, it reached number two on the US Billboard R&B chart and number seven on the pop chart in 1960.
 It was featured on their 1960 album Mr. Rhythm and Blues.
 Ballard re-released a version of the song in 1972 as a single, but it did not chart.
+In Canada it reached number 5.

 The song was nominated for the Grammy Award for Best R&B Performance in 1961, losing to "Let the Good Times Roll" by Ray Charles.

-The song ranked #49 on Billboard magazine's Top 100 singles of 1960.
+The song ranked number 49 on Billboard magazine's Top 100 singles of 1960.
+The record sold in excess of one million copies.